mbarbin/poomsae/README.md

 ## Plans

-My plan is to try and cover all 8 Taegeuk Poomsae, and fix and refine the representations as I go along.
+My plan is to try and cover all 8 Taegeuk poomsaes, and fix and refine the representations as I go along.